Efficient privacy loss accounting for subsampling and random allocation: Preliminaries

 \section{Preliminaries}

-\begin{movable}{mov:prelim} { We shortly present the definitions and notations that we use in this work.
+\begin{movable}{mov:prelim} { We briefly present the definitions and notation that we use in this work.
 Detailed preliminaries with formal definitions can be found in Appendix \ref{apd:prelim}.
-In this work we consider \emph{$t$-step algorithms} defined using an algorithm $\alg$ which takes some subset of the dataset and a sequence of previous outputs as an input.
+In this work we consider \emph{$t$-step algorithms} defined using an algorithm $\alg$ that takes some subset of the dataset and a sequence of previous outputs\textemdash{}\emph{views}\textemdash{}as an input.
 We denote the domain of its input \emph{elements} by $\domain$ and the set of its possible \emph{outputs} by $\outDom$.
 Such algorithms include DP-SGD, where each step consists of a call to the Gaussian noise addition with (clipped) gradient vectors adaptively defined as a function of previous outputs.
-In this work, we consider the \emph{random allocation scheme} parametrized by a number of selected steps $k \in [t]$, which uniformly samples a set of $k$ distinct indices $i_{1}, \ldots, i_{k} \in [t]$ for each element $i$ and adds element $i$ to the corresponding subsets $\dataset^{i_{1}}, \ldots, \dataset^{i_{k}}$.
-For a $t$-step algorithm defined by an algorithm $\alg$, we denote by $\alloc{t, k}{\alg} : \domain^{*} \to \outDom^{t}$ when $\alg$ is used with the random allocation scheme.
+In this work, we consider the \emph{random allocation scheme} parametrized by a number of selected steps $k \in [t]$, which uniformly samples a set of $k$ distinct indices $i_{1}, \ldots, i_{k} \in [t]$ for each element $j$ and adds element $j$ to the corresponding subsets $\dataset^{i_{1}}, \ldots, \dataset^{i_{k}}$.
+For a $t$-step algorithm defined by an algorithm $\alg$, we denote by $\alloc{t, k}{\alg} : \domain^{*} \to \outDom^{t}$ the resulting algorithm when $\alg$ is used with the random allocation scheme.
 When $k = 1$ we omit it from the notation for clarity.

 We focus on the description that is based on the distribution of the privacy loss random variable \citep{DR16} and the closely related notion of the hockey-stick privacy profile \citep{BBG18}.
 Given two distributions $P, Q$, the \emph{privacy loss random variable} $\lossRVfunc{P}{Q}$ is defined by $\lossFunc{\omega}{P}{Q} \coloneqq \ln \left(\frac{P(\omega)}{Q(\omega)}\right)$ where $\omega \sim P$.
 We refer to its distribution as the \emph{privacy loss distribution (PLD)}.
 For $\kappa \in [0, \infty]$, the $\kappa$-\emph{hockey-stick divergence} between two distributions $P, Q$ is defined as